Stutchbury/EventAnalog/README.md

 # EventAnalog

-An event based library for analog inputs - slice an analog range into configureable number of increments and a callback will be fired on each change of increment.
+An event based library for analog inputs - slice an analog range into configurable number of increments and a callback will be fired on each change of increment.

 Effective noise reduction built in.